puppetlabs/trapperkeeper-webserver-jetty9/README.md

 #### `add-proxy-route`

-`add-proxy-route` is used to configure certain routes to be proxied to another host.
+`add-proxy-route` is used to configure certain the server as a reverse proxy for certain routes.
 This function will accept two or three arguments: `[target path]`, or `[target path options]`.

 `path` is the URL prefix for requests that you wish to proxy.